zhaoyyoo/zhaoyyoo.github.io/index.md

 My research focuses on deep representations for natural language and Computer Assisted Language Learning (CALL).

-I am looking for an institute to continue my research as a doctor candidate in 2020.
+I am looking for an institute to continue my research as a phd candidate in 2020.
 If you have any advise, please contact me (zhao_yy@pku.edu.cn)!

 ### Education